dbohlender/canfar.github.io/docs/tutorial.md

 Remember to substitute [username] with your CANFAR user account.

-This script runs all the commands, one after the other, and takes only one parameter represented by by the shell variable '${1}', the file ID on the CFHT exposure.
+This script runs all the commands, one after the other, and takes only one parameter represented by by the shell variable `${1}`, the file ID of the CFHT exposure.
 Save your script and set it as executable:

 {% highlight bash %}
 chmod +x mytutorial.bash
 {% endhighlight %}

 Now let's test the newly created script with a different file ID.
-If the script is on your home directory, type:
+If the script is in your home directory, type:

 {% highlight bash %}
 TMPDIR=/ephemeral/work ~/mytutorial.bash 1056214p
 {% endhighlight %}

-Just as during the manual testing, verify the output, and check with the VOSpace web interface that the catalogue has been uploaded.
+Just as we did in the previous manual tyest, verify the output, and check with the VOSpace web interface that the catalogue has been uploaded.

+Finally, make a copy of the script on your local machine so that it will be available for submitting batch jobs once the VM is shut down, e.g.,

+{% highlight bash %}
+scp [username]@[floating_ip]:mytutorial.bash .
+{% endhighlight %}

 {% include backToTop.html %}

 ### Install HTCondor for Batch

-Batch jobs are scheduled using the [HTCondor](http://www.htcondor.org) software.
+Batch jobs are scheduled using a software package called [HTCondor](http://www.htcondor.org).
 HTCondor will dynamically launch jobs on the VMs (workers), connecting to the batch processing head node (the central manager).
-So a minimal HTCondor daemon needs to run on the VM, and you need to install HTCondor.
-Run this script to install HTCondor and configure it properly:
+A minimal HTCondor daemon needs to run on the VM, and you need to install HTCondor.
+In order to install HTCondor (which provides a minimal HTCondor daemon to execute jobs) run this script:
 {% highlight bash %}
 curl https://raw.githubusercontent.com/canfar/openstack-sandbox/master/vm_config/cloud_scheduler_setup.bash -o cloud_scheduler_setup.bash
 sudo bash cloud_scheduler_setup.bash